WangJieying/starter-academic/content/publication/SDMD/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: In *Journal of Imaging*
+publication: In *Computers & Graphics*

-abstract: Medial descriptors are of significant interest for image simplification, representation, manipulation, and compression.
-On the other hand, B-splines are well-known tools for specifying smooth curves in computer graphics and geometric design.
-In this paper, we integrate the two by modeling medial descriptors with stable and accurate B-splines for image compression.
-Representing medial descriptors with B-splines can not only greatly improve compression but is also an effective vector representation of raster images.
-A comprehensive evaluation shows that our Spline-based Dense Medial Descriptors (SDMD) method achieves much higher compression ratios at similar or even better quality to the well-known JPEG technique.
-We illustrate our approach with applications in generating super-resolution images and salient feature preserving image compression.
+abstract: Medial axes are well-known descriptors used for representing, manipulating, and compressing binary images.
+In this paper, we present a full pipeline for computing a stable and accurate piece-wise B-spline representation of Medial Axis Transforms (MATs) of binary images.
+A comprehensive evaluation on a benchmark shows that our method, called Spline-based Medial Axis Transform (SMAT), achieves very high compression ratios while keeping quality high.
+Compared with the regular MAT representation, the SMAT yields a much higher compression ratio at the cost of a slightly lower image quality.
+We illustrate our approach on a multi-scale SMAT representation, generating super-resolution images, and free-form binary image deformation.

 tags: []